danwrong/restler/README.md

 ### request(url, options)

 Basic method to make a request of any type.
 The function returns a RestRequest object that emits events:

-* _complete_ emitted when the request has finished whether it was successful or not.
-Gets passed the response data and the response as arguments.
+* `complete: function(data, response)` - emitted when the request has finished whether it was successful or not.
+Gets passed the response data and the response object as arguments.
+If some error has occurred, `data` is always instance of `Error`.
-* _success_ emitted when the request was successful.
-Gets passed the response data and the response as arguments.
+* `success: function(data, response)` - emitted when the request was successful.
+Gets passed the response data and the response object as arguments.
-* _error_ emitted when the request was unsuccessful.
-Gets passed the response data and the response as arguments.
+* `fail`: function(data, response)` - emitted when the request was successful, but 4xx status code returned.
+Gets passed the response data and the response object as arguments.
+* `error`: function(err, response)` - emitted when some errors have occurred (eg. connection aborted, parse, encoding, decoding failed or some other unhandled errors).
+Gets passed the `Error` object and the response object (when available) as arguments.
-* _2XX, 3XX, 4XX, 5XX etc_ emitted for all requests with response codes in the range.
-Eg. 2XX emitted for 200, 201, 203
+* `2XX`, `3XX`, `4XX`, `5XX: function(data, response)` - emitted for all requests with response codes in the range (eg. `2XX` emitted for 200, 201, 203).
-* _actual response code_ there is an event emitted for every single response code.  eg.  404, 201, etc.
+* <code><i>actual response code</i>: function(data, response)<code> - emitted for every single response code (eg. 404, 201, etc).

 ### get(url, options)